 Marianne also appears at the masked ball in Glück‘s Traumnovelle.

-Why are the characters looking up?
+Why are the characters looking up in one of the above screengrabs?
 They are listening, at the beginning of the ball, to a woman singing a beautiful aria, accompanied by organ.
 Then the “nuns” strip and they and the men dance a round to popular music played by the pianist, the dancers reflected in a mirror before him, he having earlier related to Fridolin that it is by virtue of a mirror that he watches the partiers through his mask, as shadows.
 This is comparable to the beautiful music in Eyes Wide Shut replaced with the “Strangers in the Night” dance.

-What do we see in Domino's apartment in which we see numerous masks?
+What do we see in Domino's apartment in which are numerous masks?
 When Bill stands before the mirror, speaking with Alice on the phone, a prominent book is Shadows on the Mirror.

-Fridolin’s redeemer is a little different from Bill’s in that she is the only one who casts off her veil and mask, which later inspires Fridolin, in his hearse-coffin, to tear off his own mask.
+Fridolin’s redeemer is a little different from Bill’s in that she casts off her veil and mask, which later inspires Fridolin, in his hearse-coffin, to tear off his own mask.

 She cannot survive--and here is why she cannot.
 A revelatory, deeply spiritual experience is a thing reserved for the initiate.
 They cannot describe its essence to another, for it turns to ashes upon exposure to the scrutiny of reason.
 Just as that which belongs to the underworld/fairy realm is often unable to survive exposure to daylight, Fridolin experiences the death of his redeemer when he attempts to return and find her, for his experience cannot be replicated.
 This is why he is unable to recognize her with any certainty when he visits the morgue, for the shell in it hasn’t the exquisite life with which he was touched during the initiation experience.